ob-ivan/sd-currency/README.md

 $options = $repository->getOptions();
 ```

-The store is used to--sorry--store currency rates and update time.
+The store is used to--ahem--store currency rates and update time.
 The available file store
 implementation uses a json file on hard drive.
 You can implement `SD\Currency\Store\StoreInterface`
 to provide your own kind of store, e.g. in database or memcache.
 See file store implementation
-for the details.
+for details.

 Updater
 -------